aleshaleksey/fansys23/base-rules.md

 This works because the average of 2d12 is 13.

 **Auto-failing:** An entity automatically fails if it cannot perform the roll.
-For example a paralysed entity cannot succeed on a jump check.
+For example a paralysed entity cannot succeed on a jump roll.

 **Voluntary failure:** An entity can choose to fail any check that requires some voluntary action.
 One cannot usually voluntarily fail checks and saves for autonomous functions.
 For example a humanoid cannot volunteer to fail a Con save vs poison, since you cannot switch off your liver at will, but you can voluntarily fail a Dex save vs a runaway cart, because you can consciously decide not to move out of the way.